Anuken/EmpireBuilder/README.md

     - Cost of placing track/spending money is `1 + (cost) * multiplier`, where `multiplier` is defined in `Astar#costScale()` - currently 6.
 - To get the final cost of a plan, the total profit multiplied by the profit multiplier is subtracted from the A* path cost.
     - The plan of least cost is picked.

+# Action Handling

+//TODO

+# Multiplayer

+This project uses websockets for multiplayer.
+A server is hosted on the port specified in `net/Net::port` when you press "host."
+To connect, simply enter the IP of the host machine and press 'connect.'